syncfusion-content/ej2-angular-docs/ej2-angular/grid/editing/persisting-data-in-server.md

 # Persisting Data in Server in Angular Grid Component

-The Syncfusion<sup style="font-size:70%">&reg;</sup> [Angular Data Grid](https://www.syncfusion.com/angular-components/angular-data-grid) component allows data edited within the grid to be persisted in a database using RESTful web services.
+The [Angular Data Grid](https://www.syncfusion.com/angular-components/angular-data-grid) component allows data edited within the grid to be persisted in a database using RESTful web services.
 All CRUD (Create, Read, Update, Delete) operations within the grid are handled by the [DataManager](../../data), which can bind server-side data and send updates to the server.
 This capability is Essential<sup style="font-size:70%">&reg;</sup> for maintaining data integrity and ensuring that changes made in the UI are reflected in the backend.

 > The ODataAdaptor persists data in the server using the OData protocol.